siddh34/MCQs/AI.md

 *Explanation: Web Crawling is type of search for a relevant document from given seed documents.
 Focused crawlers exists, helps to improvise the search efficiency.*

+> Q21.
+What is Artificial intelligence?

+    1. Putting your intelligence into Computer
+    2. Programming with your own intelligence
+    3. Making a Machine intelligent
+    4. Playing a Game

+**Answer** : Option 3

+*Explanation: Because AI is to make things work automatically through machine without using human effort.
+Machine will give the result with just giving input from human.
+That means the system or machine will act as per the requirement.*

+> Q22.
+The Task Environment of an agent consists of ____________

+    1. Sensors
+    2. Actuators
+    3. Performance Measures
+    4. All of the mentioned

+**Answer** : Option 4

+*Explanation : The task environment of an agent is described by four parts performance measures, sensors, actuators and environment, generally known as the PEAS descriptions*

+> Q23.
+An omniscient agent knows the actual outcome of its actions and can act accordingly; but omniscience is impossible in reality.
+Rational Agent always does the right thing; but Rationality is possible in reality.

+    1. True
+    2. False

+**Answer** : Option 1

+*Explanation : A rational agent chooses whichever action maximizes the expected value of the performance measure given the percept sequence.
+Rationality: omniscience, learning, and autonomy An omniscient(perfect) agent knows the actual outcome of its actions and can act accordingly; but perfection is impossible in reality.*

+> Q24.
+Categorize Crossword puzzle in Fully Observable / Partially Observable.

+    1. Fully Observable
+    2. partially Observable
+    3. All of the mentioned
+    4. None of the mentioned

+**Answer** : Option 1

+*Explanation: In crossword puzzle an agent knows the complete state of the environment through its sensors*

+> Q25.
+Performance Measures are fixed for all agents.

+    1. True
+    2. False

+**Answer** : Option 1

+*Explanation : As a general rule, it is better to design performance measures according to what one actually wants in the environment, rather than according to how one thinks the agent should behave*

 ## Unit 2

+> Q1.
+What is the other name of informed search strategy?

+    1. Simple search
+    2. Heuristic search
+    3. Online search
+    4. NONE

+**Answer:** Option 2

+*Explanation :  A key point of informed search strategy is heuristic function, So it is called as heuristic function.*

+> Q2.
+How many types of informed search method are in artificial intelligence?

+    1. 1
+    2. 2
+    3. 3
+    4. 4

+**Answer:** Option 4

+*Explanation : The four types of informed search method are best-first search, Greedy best-first search, A star search and memory bounded heuristic search*

+> Q3.
+Which is used to improve the performance of heuristic search?

+    a) Quality of nodes
+    b) Quality of heuristic function
+    c) Simple form of nodes
+    d) None of the mentioned

+**Answer:** Option b

+*Explanation :  Good heuristic can be constructed by relaxing the problem, So the performance of heuristic search can be improved.*

+> Q4.
+Which search method will expand the node that is closest to the goal?

+    a) Best-first search
+    b) Greedy best-first search
+    c) A" search
+    d) None of the mentioned

+**Answer:** Option b

+*Explanation : Because of using greedy best-first search, It will quickly lead to the solution of the problem.*

+> Q5.
+Which algorithm is used to solve any kind of problem?

+    a) Breadth-first algorithm
+    b) Tree algorithm
+    c) Bidirectional search algorithm
+    d) None of the mentioned

+**Answer:** Option b

+*Explanation : Tree algorithm is used because specific variants of the algorithm embed different strategies.*

+> Q6.
+Which search algorithm imposes a fixed depth limit on nodes?

+    a) Depth-limited search
+    b) Depth-first search
+    c) Iterative deepening search
+    d) Bidirectional search

+**Answer:** Option a

+*Explanation : As we are not searching the infinite depth in Depth-limited search*

+> Q7.
+Which search implements stack operation for searching the states?

+    a) Depth-limited search
+    b) Depth-first search
+    c) Breadth-first search
+    d) None of the mentioned

+**Answer:** Option b

+*Explanation : It implements stack operation because it always expands the deepest node in the current tree.*

+> Q8.
+How many successors are generated in backtracking search?

+    a) 1
+    b) 2
+    c) 3
+    d) 4

+**Answer**  : Option a

+*Explanation: Each partially expanded node remembers which successor to generate next because of these conditions, it uses less memory.*

+> Q9.
+When is breadth-first search is optimal?

+    a) When there is less number of nodes
+    b) When all step costs are equal
+    c) When all step costs are unequal
+    d) None of the mentioned

+**Answers:** Option b

+*Explanation: Because it always expands the shallowest unexpanded node*

+> Q.10  How many parts does a problem consists of?

+    a) 1
+    b) 2
+    c) 3
+    d) 4

+**Answer**  : Option 4

+*Explanation : The four parts of the problem are initial state, set of actions, goal test and path cost.*

+> Q11.
+Given below are two statements

+Statement I: A genetic algorithm is a stochastic hill-climbing search in which a large population of states is maintained.

+Statement II: In nondeterministic environments, agents can apply AND-OR search to generate contingent plans that reach the goal regardless of which outcomes occur during execution.

+    1. Both Statement I and Statement II are true
+    2. Both Statement I and Statement II are false
+    3. Statement I is correct but Statement II is false
+    4. Statement I is incorrect but Statement II is true

+**Answer**  : Option 1

+*Explanation : A genetic algorithm is a stochastic hill-climbing algorithm that maintains a wide populationof states.
+Mutation and crossover, which blends pairs of states from the population, create new states.
+Hence Statement I is correct.
+Agents may use AND-OR search in non-deterministic environments to produce contingent plans that achieve the target regardless of which outcomes occur during execution.
+Hence Statement II is correct*

+> Q12.
+A loop that constantly moves in the direction of growing value that is uphill, ……. is an algorithm.

+    (A).
+Up-Hill Search

+    (B).
+Hill-Climbing

+    (C).
+Hill algorithm

+    (D).
+Reverse-Down-Hill search

+    (E).
+None of these

+**Answer** : Option b

+> Q13.
+Hill-Climbing technique stuck for which of the following reasons?

+    (A).
+Local maxima

+    (B).
+Ridges

+    (C).
+Plateaux

+    (D).
+All of these

+    (E).
+None of these

+**Answer** : Option d

+> Q14.
+To overcome the need to backtrack in constraint satisfaction problem can be eliminated by

+    a) Forward Searching
+    b) Constraint Propagation
+    c) Backtrack after a forward search
+    d) Omitting the constraints and focusing only on goals

+**Answer** : Option 1

+*Explanation : Forward Searching is technique in which a forward check till k steps is made to analyze that the goal can be achieved satiating all constraints.
+With constraint propagation, constraints on a variable can be propagated to next level/hierarchy and satisfied at that level, eliminating need to backtrack*

+> Q15.
+Constraint satisfaction problems on finite domains are typically solved using a form of

+    a) Search Algorithms
+    b) Heuristic Search Algorithms
+    c) Greedy Search Algorithms
+    d) All of the mentioned

+**Answer**  : Option 4

+*Explanation : Any Search techniques can be used*

+> Q16.
+When do we call the states are safely explored?

+    a) A goal state is unreachable from any state
+    b) A goal state is denied access
+    c) A goal state is reachable from every state
+    d) None of the mentioned

+**Answer:** Option c

+> Q17.
+Which of the following algorithm is generally used CSP search algorithm?

+    a) Breadth-first search algorithm
+    b) Depth-first search algorithm
+    c) Hill-climbing search algorithm
+    d) None of the mentioned

+**Answer:** Option b

+*Explanation : Provides backtrack facility*

+> Q18.
+With alpha-beta pruning the time complexity of minimax algorithm can be

+    1. O(b^(m/2))
+    2. O(bm)
+    3. O(b^m)
+    4. O(b*m)

+**Answer:** Option 1

+*Explanation: Pruning does not affect final result it makes minimax efficient*

+> Q19.
+Solving a constraint satisfaction problem on a finite domain is an/a. to the domain size.

+    a) P complete
+    b) NP complete
+    c) NP hard
+    d) Domain dependent

+**Answer :** Option b

+> Q20.
+The difference between games and search problems

+    1. Goal state is uncertain in games
+    2. Goal state is certain
+    3. Starting state is different
+    4. None

+**Answer :** Option 1

+*Explanation : Search problems mostly have a clear goal state*

+> Q21. typically because the set of constraints to consider evolves because of the environment.

+    a) Static CSPs
+    b) Dynamic CSPs
+    c) Flexible CSPs
+    d) None of the mentioned

+**Answer:** b

+*Explanation : Dynamic CSPs (DCSP s) are useful when the original formulation of a problem is altered in some way, typically because the set of constraints to consider evolves because of the environment*

 ## Unit 3